 - 2014 Leeds Net Impact Case Competition (Sustainability) (First Place)

 Our students complete 50 hours of volunteer service during their two years in Athens.
-Last year, they completed more than 2,200 hours.
-Our students applied what they learned on a wide variety of projects, including one-time events like nonprofit fundraisers, or more extensive projects like developing a business and fundraising plan for Five Freedom Farms, a dog rescue farm and animal sanctuary that provides “deaf space” to the local deaf community.
+Each year, our students complete more than 2,000 hours or service.
+Our students apply what they learn on a wide variety of projects, including one-time events like nonprofit fundraisers, or more extensive projects like developing a business and fundraising plan for Five Freedom Farms, a dog rescue farm and animal sanctuary that provides “deaf space” to the local deaf community.

 Members of the Georgia MBA Net Impact Chapter consult with local companies on achieving B-Corp certification, most recently with Terrapin Brewery and Ad Victoriam Solutions.
 MBA students have also worked on campus-wide projects with the University’s Office of Sustainability.